Find out how to avoid and prevent fly-tipping if you are a householder, landowner or business owner.

 You could face prosecution and a fine of up to £5,000 if your waste ends up fly-tipped.

 Always check your waste is being disposed of by a registered waste carrier, otherwise you risk your waste being fly tipped.
+Anyone employed to remove waste from your home or business must have an ‘Upper Tier waste’ licence that will start with CBDU.
 You can check the register of waste carriers on the EA website here.

 Tip-Off: Stop Fly-tipping in Suffolk

 Tip-Off is the Suffolk campaign for preventing fly-tipping.